buckbaskin/buckbaskin.github.io/content/experiment-symplify-speedup.md

 Summary: A new feature for FormaK has landed: the Strapdown IMU Reference model.
 The model is now available for inclusion into new models and use as a reference for implementing future models.
 This post covers some of the aspects of the design and development that didn't make it into the final design and feature.
 ---

-Over multiple iterations of improving FormaK (reference IMU model, rocket model, the original Python modeling), I've wanted to leverage the power of Sympy to provide efficient implementations of symbolic concepts before converting to Python or C++.
+Over multiple iterations of improving FormaK ([reference IMU model](/blog/strapdown-imu-reference-model-new-formak-feature.html), [rocket model](/blog/calibration-new-formak-feature.html), the [original Python code generation](/blog/formak-python-code-generation.html)), I've wanted to leverage the power of Sympy to provide efficient implementations of symbolic concepts before converting to Python or C++.

 The tool for this job is [`simplify`](https://docs.sympy.org/latest/tutorials/intro-tutorial/simplification.html#simplify)